Insurance and Risk Management for Employers on Cannabis Legalization

 Q: What are the key takeaways from today’s discussion?

-A: Employers can feel confident about their ability to enforce marijuana workplace drug policies, and the policy should be reviewed and updated as appropriate.
-The ability to test employees for recent marijuana use on-site, coupled with training managers to spot and record signs of impairment, is critical to maintaining a safe workplace.
+A: Employers can feel confident about their ability to enforce marijuana workplace drug policies, which should be reviewed and updated as appropriate.
+Testing employees for recent marijuana use on-site, coupled with training managers to spot and record signs of impairment, is critical to maintaining a safe workplace.
 Employers should work with their insurance and legal advisors to measure the potential impact on such risk management areas as workers’ compensation, workplace safety, and liability.

 1. https://www.cnet.com/news/politics/marijuana-laws-in-every-state/